MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

 [plot]

-Even on tricky high-dimensional examples, we either get the right marginals or overestimate them by a small factor – far better than underestimating them.
+Even on tricky high-dimensional examples, we seem to either get the right marginals or overestimate them by a small factor – far better than underestimating them.
 When all else fails, variational inference is an extremely useful trick to have up your sleeve.

-An implementation of the particle based method is available [here](), along with an implementation of the time series model it powered, which is written up [here]().
+An [implementation]() of the particle based method is available, along with an implementation of the [time series model it powered]().

 ## Notes